Supercolony-net/openbrush-contracts/examples/access-control/README.md

 }
 ```

-6. Let's customize it.
+6. Customize it by adding access control logic.
 We will implement `IPSP721Mint` trait.
 It will use modifier `only_minter`(it verifies that caller
    has minter role).
 Also, we need to update constructor to grant minter role to caller by default.

 ```rust